conda/conda/docs/source/index.rst

 language---Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN`

-Conda is an open source package management system and environment management system that runs on Windows, macOS, and Linux.
-Conda quickly installs, runs and updates packages and their dependencies.
+Conda is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+Conda quickly installs, runs, and updates packages and their dependencies.
 Conda easily creates, saves, loads, and switches between environments on your local computer.
 It was created for Python programs but it can package and distribute software for any language.